git719/azm/README.md

     READER FUNCTIONS
     UUID                              Show object for given UUID
-    -vs Specfile                      Compare YAML or JSON specfile to what's in Azure (only for d and a objects) -X[j] [Specifier]                 List all X objects tersely, with option for JSON output and/or match on Specifier -Xx                               Delete X object local file cache
+    -vs Specfile                      Compare specfile (YAML or JSON) to what's in Azure (only for d and a objects) -X[j] [Specifier]                 List all X objects tersely, with option for JSON output and/or match on Specifier -Xx                               Delete X object local file cache